Exploring the Limits of Domain-Adaptive Training for Detoxifying Large-Scale Language Models: Experimental Details

 \subsection{Training Details}

 Throughout our experiments, we follow the setup of \citet{gehman2020realtoxicityprompts} and fine-tune the LMs for 3 epochs.
 We use the batch size equal to 512 with sequence length 2048.
-We use the Adam optimizer (epsilon=1e-5, beta-1=0.9, beta-2=0.95) with initial lr=1e-5 for 530B LM, while we use lr=2e-5 for all other LMs.
+We use the Adam optimizer (epsilon=1e-5, beta-1=0.9, beta-2=0.95) with initial lr$=$1e-5 for 530B LM, while we use lr$=$2e-5 for all other LMs.
 We set weight decay to 0.1 for all LMs.
+Our experiments are conducted on the DGX A100 servers with 8x A100 GPUs.